millosh/docker-tools/README.md

     --noprint: Optional.
 Do not print the commands.
 Default is to print the commands.

+    --packages: Optional.
+Comma-sepparated list of the additional software you want to install in addition or not to the defined list of software inside of the JSON file (see: --software-config).

     --root: Optional.
 Root dir, where you can find "system" directory and where "chroots" directory will be created.
 If not defined, will be current directory.